ExperTnot/gofile-uploader/README.md

 # Select specific columns to display
 python gofile-uploader.py -lf -col id,name,size      # Show only ID, filename and size

+# Combine options
+python gofile-uploader.py -lf -s date -o desc -p 2 -mfn 50  # Sort by date, page 2, 50-char filenames

 # Delete a file entry from the database
 python gofile-uploader.py -df filename.ext   # Delete by filename
 python gofile-uploader.py -df 1              # Delete by serial ID
-python gofile-uploader.py -df abc123-456     # Delete by file ID
+python gofile-uploader.py -df abc123-456...  # Delete by file ID

+# -rm, -dl, -pf and --clear can all use --force to skip remote deletion

 # Remove a category (with confirmation and option to delete its files).
 Does not remove files from GoFile or the database jsut the category
-python -m gofile_uploader -rm some_category
+python -m gofile_uploader -rm some_category # can be used with wildcard matching (e.g. Test*)

 # Delete all files for a category (even if category was already removed)
-python -m gofile_uploader --purge-files some_category
+python -m gofile_uploader --purge-files some_category # can be used with wildcard matching (e.g. Test*)

 # Clean up all file entries for deleted categories
 python -m gofile_uploader --clear